patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 if (!done || !first && myFunction(count) > 1 && o instanceof MyClass)
 ```

 I believe unit tests should be used to validate correctness not extra syntactic elements.
-Use of well named functions can also make it clearer:
+Use of a well named function can also make it clearer:
 ``` java
 if (!done || !first && countIsAcceptable(count) && o instanceof MyClass)
 ```
 A complete re-organization of the code could likely have avoided the awful condition in the first place.
 Thus allowing for extra brackets to make things clearer can encourage poor coding practices.

-This scenario could result in a semi-absolute compromise but even then you will need to meet and agree on the exceptions.
+If the scenario for conditions results in a semi-absolute, you will spend time to discuss, agree on the exceptions, and document them.

 #### Ternary operator example